 Well.
 Little did I know when I began writing that day in May that I would walk down some very painful paths in the coming year.
 During the months it took me to write this book, our family suffered two major traumas, including the unexpected loss of our twenty-four-year old son.
 At times, I put the manuscript away for weeks on end, unable to find the creative energy to even think about writing.
 When I did summon the strength to continue, I pleaded for God to give me His words and His thoughts…

 View original post 445 more words

-I'm thrilled to announce that Short Creek Mystery Book 3, To Err is Human, is releasing on January 1!
+I'm thrilled to announce that my Short Creek Mystery Book 3, To Err is Human, is available!
+Click here to order!

 "Silently one by one, in the infinite meadows of heaven Blossomed the lovely stars, the forget-me-nots of angels."
 Henry Wadsworth Longfellow I've pondered the "meadows of heaven" a great deal in the last few years.
 Many a sultry Texas evening, I've sat solitary, reveling in the numinous beauty of the night sky...recognizing my own smallness...
 Continue Reading →

 I have never planted a tree by accident.
 And I've planted a lot of trees.
 As a gardener, I'm continually adding just the right flowers, shrubs and trees to my yard to achieve my vision for the mature landscape.
 I think about what it will look like in five years.
 In ten years.
 When I...
 Continue Reading →